 Basically, the idea of the movement of money from one bank to another is a misnomer.
 What actually occurs involves a complex process where banks and other financial institutions reconcile and balance their accounts.

-For example, if you were to transfer $500 from your local Chase account to a local Wells Fargo bank, the balance of each account is simply adjusted to reflect your authorised transfer.
+For example, if you were to transfer $500 from your local Chase account to a local Wells Fargo bank, the balance of each account is simply adjusted to reflect your authorized transfer.
 Locally, it is a zero-sum system relying on long-standing and well-maintained financial relationships and instant, efficient communications, usually without transaction fees.

 International financial markets use the same balancing act, but they tip that balance with more complexity and additional steps.
 In the first place, for one bank to host an international transaction, that bank must have both currencies in its possession.
 Otherwise, that host bank must have a means of buying the foreign currency to do the deal.

-Large banks often deal with a select few overseas banks as agents to do foreign transactions outside the former’s specialty.
+Large banks often deal with a select few overseas banks as agents to make foreign transactions outside the former’s specialty.
 Small banks, on the other hand, hold no foreign currencies and rely completely on large banks as hosts for their cross-border currency transactions on their behalf.

 For the foregoing reasons, cross-border financial transactions can involve more players.
-The more players involved, the more money is subtracted during the transaction process.
+The more players are involved, the more money is subtracted during the transaction process.

 As a consumer, your best method in finding out the most reasonable currency exchange rate is to check out its current mid-market rate or current buy/sell value on the foreign exchange market.